Travel guide

 Do I lose my phone number when using a travel eSIM?

 No. The travel eSIM is added as an additional data line.
-Your personal number remains active on your main SIM.
+Your personal number remains active on your primary SIM.
 You will receive calls and SMS normally, while browsing with the local eSIM data, which is much cheaper than roaming.

 What is the difference between a regional eSIM and a global eSIM?